Robby Gordon: Controversies

 A few days before the 2005 Daytona 500, NASCAR penalized ten race teams with Gordon's new No. 7 team among them.
 His crew chief Bob Temple was fined $50,000 and Robby was deducted 25 driver & owner points for an illegal unapproved installation on his car.
 Gordon failed to qualify for the race.

 During the 2005 running of the Sylvania 300, Gordon was involved in a wreck with Michael Waltrip, the driver of the No. 15 NAPA Chevrolet.
 The angered Gordon got out of his totaled car and threw his helmet at the No. 15 car as it was passing by.
 Tony Stewart's No. 20 missed the helmet just seconds after it hit Waltrip's car.
 When TNT interviewed him about the crash, he stated "You know Michael, everybody thinks Michael's a good guy.
 He's not the good guy like he actually is.
 The caution was out and he wrecked me and he's a piece of shit."
 TNT apologized for his language, and though Gordon apologized after the race he was fined $50,000 and docked fifty drivers points.
 When asked by some people for the helmet, Gordon decided to auction it for the benefit of the Harrah's Employee Relief Fund, a fund that provides aid to Harrah's employees displaced by Hurricane Katrina.
 The helmet fetched $51,100, and was purchased by GoldenPalace.com.

-During the 2006 Bass Pro Shops 500, he brought controversy by allegedly throwing roll bar padding onto the track at Atlanta Motor Speedway, drawing a caution flag that had a significant impact for the end of the race, especially drivers on pit road, most notably NEXTEL Cup contender Jeff Burton who wound up finishing thirteenth.
+During the 2006 Bass Pro Shops 500, Gordon brought controversy by allegedly throwing roll bar padding onto the track at Atlanta Motor Speedway, drawing a caution flag that had a significant impact for the end of the race, especially drivers on pit road, most notably NEXTEL Cup contender Jeff Burton who wound up finishing thirteenth.
 Video from the race was not conclusive as to whether he did in fact put debris on the track but NASCAR penalized him fifty owners and drivers points and issued him a $15,000 fine.
 Gordon has denied he intentionally threw the debris.